 Room in the Inn is open during the hottest and coldest months, weekly from Wednesday afternoon through Thursday morning at South Hills Christian Church.
-Room in the Inn offers hospitality to homeless men by providing a meal, personal interaction, and a comfortable bed for a night.
+First Congregational Church partners with South Hills Christian Church to offer hospitality to five homeless men by providing a meal, personal interaction, and a comfortable bed for a night.
 Participants provide love in action, and help is welcome from adults and youth.

 (CONTACT: Ann Cartwright)

 Here is additional information about Room in the Inn: